 Another major challenge is the divide between engineering (CAD/PDM/PLM) and business (ERP/SRM/SC) systems.
-Procurement professionals may not be able, or know how, to access engineering systems to retrieve information that can help them standardize and deduplicate product catalogs, validate new part requests, select the best suppliers and secure the best prices.
+Procurement professionals may not be able, or know how, to access engineering systems to retrieve information that can help validate new part requests, select the best suppliers and secure the best prices.

-Likewise, engineers often cannot easily consult essential sourcing information when making a decision as to whether they should reuse an existing part, design a new one, or request an existing commercially available part (a "make, reuse or buy" decision).
+Engineers often cannot easily consult essential sourcing information when making a decision as to whether they should reuse an existing part, design a new one, or request an existing commercially available part (a "make, reuse or buy" decision).